-Special Skills Homes for youth with intellectual and/or developmental disabilities are designed for youth up to the age of 21 who are deemed IDD eligible and who present with challenges in making adjustments in their primary home setting.
+Special Skills Homes for youth with intellectual and/or developmental disabilities are designed for youth up to the age of 21 who are deemed I/DD eligible and who present with low intensity behavioral challenges and/or difficulty in making adjustments in their primary home setting.

 These Special Skills homes are located in the community in private single-family homes.
 Youth are under the supervision of an agency trained staff member.
 The staff member is not required to be awake overnight while the youth is in the program.
 Treatment focuses on generalizing and/or maintaining previously acquired behavioral skills, self-help skills, and adaptive skills that increase independence, productivity, enhanced family functioning, and inclusion in the community.
-Typically, coordinated supports and training include behavioral supports and a community outreach worker to assist with community integration, adaptive skill training, and assistance with activities of daily living.
+Typically, coordinated supports and services include: IIH clinical stabilizations services as needed, adaptive skill training, assistance with activities of daily living, and community integration. adaptive skill training, and assistance with activities.

-This intensity of service addresses challenging behaviors that make it difficult for youth to be maintained in their primary living environment with the current community supports and services.
-These include but not limited to self-stimulating behaviors, disrobing, verbally challenging statements, mild property destruction, inappropriate vocalizations, generalized non-compliance, and self-injurious behaviors with superficial injury.
+This intensity of service helps address challenging behaviors that make it difficult for youth to be maintained in their primary living environment, with the current community supports and services.
+These include but are not limited to self-stimulating behaviors, disrobing, verbally challenging statements, inappropriate vocalizations, generalized non-compliance, and self-injurious behaviors with superficial injury.
 The frequency of the challenging behaviors is expected to reduce with increased support and/or environmental modification.
-The objective is for youth to optimize the behavioral, independence, socialization and adaptive skills necessary to reside in a community-based family setting.
-The projected length of stay is between 12-18 months.
+The objective is for youth to optimize the behavioral, self-help, socialization and adaptive skills necessary to reside in a community-based family setting.
+The projected length of stay is anticipated to be between 12 and 18 months.

 The ability to conduct Activities of Daily Living (ADLs) for youth receiving these services can range from being fully independent to requiring total care and supervision.
 This applies to all functional domains ranging from basic functional domains such as self-care and mobility to higher level functional domains such as taking medications and managing finances.
-Youth who ambulate with assistive devices, have multiple medical needs, and/or require a high level of Activities of Daily Living assistance will be considered on an individual basis by the SSH provider.
+Youth who ambulate with assistive devices, have multiple medical needs, and/or require a high level of ADL assistance will be considered on an individual basis by the SSH provider.

 All interventions must be directly related to the goals and objectives established in the Care Plan.
-Parent/guardian/caregiver involvement from the beginning of treatment is extremely important and, unless contraindicated, should occur monthly).
+Parent/guardian/caregiver involvement from the beginning of treatment is extremely important and, unless contraindicated, should occur at a minimum monthly.
 Assessment of school performance is an essential component of treatment planning, as is involvement with school personnel to monitor the ongoing impact of treatment and to facilitate constructive ways of working with youth.
 All ISP/treatment plans must be individualized.